Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 [Open Science Framework](https://osf.io/g3nkz/).
 We encourage users to contribute to the overview by adding new software by using the nclusion criteria:

-- employs a Reader-in-the-Loop (RITL)-based active learning cycle for systematic reviewing
+- employs a Reasearcher-in-the-Loop [(RITL)-based active learning cycle](https://www.nature.com/articles/s42256-020-00287-7) for systematically screening large amounts of textual data
-- has a Technology Readiness level of at least TRL8
+- has a Technology Readiness level of at least [TRL7](https://en.wikipedia.org/wiki/Technology_readiness_level)
-- software is available
+- user-friendly software is available
 - application is generic and is not restricted to the content of one specific field or type of intervention

 # Overview